-In the case of poor weather or other emergency, the ELC or BASE program may need to open late, close early, or not open.
-If a program closure occurs, following will take place:
+In the case of poor weather or an emergency, the ELC or BASE program may need to open late, close early, or not open.
+If a program closure occurs, the following will take place:

-- If three or more days of care were available in a week, tuition for the full week will be due, including co-pays for third party funding - If less than three days of care were available the week will be pro-rated and a credit will be applied to the account, full co-pays are still due for third party funding - If a closure extends beyond a week, we credit the time frame of the closure and will apply credits to the account.
-As our system bills two weeks in advance it is likely that the tuition was already drafted.
-In this case we will apply the credits to future weeks - If a closure extends for an indeterminate amount of time, the Y will assume the family plans return to care and tuitions will resume two weeks prior to reopening, unless the family notifies the Y in writing that their child(ren) will not be returning to care - Credits will be applied to future tuitions coming due.
-If no registrations are scheduled credits will remain on the account until they are used for other Y programs and services, or until a refund is requested
+If a closure extends for three or more consecutive days of care, a credit will be offered and applied to the account.

+- If a closure is for two or less consecutive days of care, a credit will not be offered. - Co-pays will only be credited if an entire week of care is not provided.
+Co-pays must be paid if there is at least one day of care provided in a week (Monday through Friday). - If a closure extends for an indeterminate amount of time, the Y will assume the family plans to return to care and tuition will resume two weeks prior to reopening, unless the family notifies the Y in writing that their child(ren) will not be returning to care - As our system bills for payment in advance, it is likely that the tuition was already drafted.
+In this case we will apply the credits to future weeks.
+If no registrations are scheduled credits will remain on the account until they are used for other Y programs and services, or until a refund is requested. - Account Credits are valid for use for up to one year from the credit date